nuitrcs/gcc_command_line/part2.md

 You can print the contents of a file to your terminal with `cat` followed by the file.
 This is most helpful for small human readable files.
 If your file is large, you can print only the top few lines with `head` or the bottom few lines with `tail` both of which take the filename as an argument.
-If you would like to see
+If you would like to scroll through a file you can open it with `less` and use the arrow keys to scroll. *You will have to type `q` to exit.*

 Our commands.txt file is currently empty so let's put something in it before we take a look.